 Note that if you have received more than one admission offer from the University, you can enrol in one programme only.

 Non-local students may receive an entrance scholarship/diversity grant upon their admission to the University.
 Click here for details.

 The award of entrance scholarships and diversity grant is assessed at the time of application.
 Awardees will be notified in the admission offer letter.
 No separate application is required.

-In addition to the entrance scholarship for international students, students with good performance during their studies at CityU may be eligible to apply for other scholarships.
+In addition to the entrance scholarship for non-local students, students with good performance during their studies at CityU may be eligible to apply for other scholarships.
 For details, please visit the website of our Student Development Services.

 The information that you provide in the application, including your HKID card/passport/travel document number, examination results and qualifications, will be used for the following purposes:

 Please note that by submitting your application, you authorise the University to obtain, and the relevant examination authority or academic institution to release, information about your examination results and records of studies.
 In accordance with the Personal Data (Privacy) Ordinance, you have the right to access and to correct the personal data contained in the application, and the right to request a copy of such data during the admission exercise.
 If you wish to obtain more information, please write to the University.
 You may be charged a fee for each request.
 Data on unsuccessful applications are destroyed at the end of each admission exercise.

 The admission of an applicant to the University is based on academic criteria and other specified entrance requirements.
 If you have a physical or other disability, you are not required to declare this at the application stage.
 However, if you need assistance regarding your application (e.g. to attend an interview), you may discuss your needs with the University for special arrangements to be made if practicable.

 Applicants are reminded not to offer any advantage to any members of the University in connection with their applications.
 These offers may constitute a bribery offence in Hong Kong.
 The University also forbids its staff from soliciting or accepting such advantages.